New Zealand Trail Bangladesh Despite Williamson Ton

-Sylhet, Bangladesh: Kane Williamson struck a defiant century Wednesday but was unable to put New Zealand in control in the first Test against Bangladesh in Sylhet.
+Kane Williamson struck a defiant century on Wednesday but was unable to put New Zealand in control in the first Test against Bangladesh in Sylhet.

 The visitors reached 266-8 at stumps on the second day, still trailing Bangladesh by 44 runs in the first innings.